mikependon/RepoDB.NET/pages/operations/min.md

 # Min

-This method is used to get the minimum value of the column from the database.
+This method is used to computes the min value of the target field.

 #### Code Snippets